- Bike registration

 - Immediately report all maintenance problems, such as broken locks and windows.

-- Identify all valuables, and register computers, bicycles and stereos with Public Safety.
+- Identify all valuables, and register computers with Public Safety.
+Please register bicycles with Parking Services.

 - Especially for women, Public Safety offers Rape Aggression Defense classes.